 It is a great opportunity for me to join AUTOR because this is a completely different event to those I have previously attended.
 I come from China and am currently studying in America, and jewelry from other countries has until now largely only existed for me in books.
 I expect it will be fascinating to see the differences between American and European styles of jewelry with my own eyes.
 AUTOR 2019 gives me the opportunity to participate in a huge event with talented jewelers from around the world.
 I’m excited to meet these people who love contemporary jewelry and can’t wait to talk with them about the thing we all love.

 The concept of this year’s fair is “Beauty never sleeps”.
-What does beauty mean to you and how did this artistic creation influence your concept?
+What does beauty mean to you and how this conceptinfluence your artistic creation?

 I find beauty everywhere, but the most attractive beauty for me is in decay.
 The decay process exists in everything though time: fruit will get mold, flowers will wither, our faces will be covered by wrinkles eventually.
 It’s a process by which things are no longer perfect or even complete.
 Decay literally is a negative concept – if something decays it means it is on the way to death.
 When I see something decay, I see it as transformed from the original state to a new form, and I think that is a type of new life.
 In this case, decay is not a symbol of death, but has the potential of a new beginning, which is where the beauty of decay comes from.